mbraak/jqTree/_entries/10_changelog.md

 ##### development version

 * Issue 420: Set the correct aria-level after updating a node (thanks to Fermin Gallego)
-* Issue 426: Make it possible to append a subtree using appendNode
+* Issue 426 and 427: Make it possible to append a subtree using appendNode
-    * also works for addNodeAfter, addNodeBefore and prependNode
+    * also works for addNodeAfter, addNodeBefore, prependNode and updateNode

 ##### 1.3.2 (march 3 2016)